 How has 2019 been for you so far in terms of video games?
-I know there are many gamers who won’t agree but for me personally, it’s been quite disappointing.
-In December last year I wrote about the increasing industry trend of producing sequels, remakes, spin-offs and ports – and it seems as though nothing much has changed over the past nine months.
+I know there are many gamers who won’t agree but for me it’s been quite disappointing.
+Last year I wrote about the industry trend of producing sequels, remakes, spin-offs and ports – and it seems as though nothing much has changed over the past nine months.

 It’s not all doom and gloom though because I’ve played some great games in that time, even managing to find a new favourite in Eastshade.
 There are also 27 upcoming titles waiting for their releases on my Steam wishlist right now, along with several Kickstarter projects.
 Rob from Bandicoot Warrior recently asked his Real Neat Blogger nominees to name a game that could be released within the next two years that gets them excited; so to thank him and show him just how some he is, I bring you not just one but eight.

 Disclaimer: this post was drafted towards the end of September, before I’d heard that some of the following games were going to be released this month!

 I wasn’t particularly impressed by Microsoft’s E3 presentation